Posted on April 6, 2022 by Dina Miller

 In addition to the iconic Quilt Gardens you’ll see all around Elkhart County in the spring and summer, Linton’s Enchanted Gardens is a must-see for any nature lover or hobby horticulturalist.
 Right out of the pages of a fairytale, Linton’s is nine acres of imaginative gardens and family fun.
 Take a tour on the Enchanted Gardens Train, get hands on at the petting zoo, or search for buried treasure and the gem stone mine.

-Minutes from downtown Elkhart’s RiverWalk, surround yourself with breathtaking greenery at Wellfield Botanic Gardens, with over 20 unique gardens like the Japanese Garden, the Waterfall Garden, and the Adventure Path.
+Minutes from downtown Elkhart’s RiverWalk, surround yourself with breathtaking greenery at Wellfield Botanic Gardens, with over 20 unique gardens like the Japanese Garden, the Waterfall Garden, and the recently completed Children’s Garden.

 Enjoy the tranquility of Shiojiri Niwa Gardens. one of the few Japanese Style Gardens in Indiana.
 The garden contains more than twenty different varieties of large plant material, over two hundred large boulders, donated statue and a teahouse pavilion.